Actions

 "Actions" effectively become the "what" and "how" of quality management planning schedules guiding implementation of a design or production "change", or corrective, or preventive actions.
 They’re the tasks carried out by specialist teams or key personnel on specific types of transactions.
 The "what" are the transaction types to be delivered.
 The "how" are the tasks or actions to be accomplished.

-For example, if your company returns faulty purchased components, a business process associated with returns could be "Return to supplier" and "Purchase orders" a type of business transaction.
-To manage a non-conformity, you need to create a linked "action" between "Return to supplier" (business process / action) and "Purchase orders" (transaction type).
-Each linked "action" is identified by a unique code that you define.
-This gives you complete control and flexibility over your identification codes.
-Other examples associated with the faulty components could be to link "Modify" (action) with "BOMs" (transaction type), "Close" (action) with sales "Quotes" (transaction type), and "Consult" (action) with "Customers" (transaction type).
+For example, your company returns faulty purchased components.
+A business process associated with returns could be "Return to supplier" and "Purchase orders" a type of business transaction.
+To manage a non-conformity, you need an action that links "Return to supplier" (business process / description) and "Purchase orders" (transaction type).
+A unique code identifies each linked action.
+Other examples associated with the faulty components could be to link "Modify" (description) with "BOMs" (transaction type), "Close" (description) with "Quotes" (transaction type), and "Consult" (description) with "Customers" (transaction type).

 Example